Soccer-Barcelona accuses previous board of improper management of club funds | Law-Order

 "This serious and rigorous management was cut short by the appearance of the pandemic, which led to a drop in income of some 500 million."
 Campaner told the news conference that in recent seasons, Barcelona had lost more than 600 million euros ($676 million) and only 135 million ($152 million) were due to the pandemic.
 Its debt was about 1.3 billion euros ($1.5 billion).

-"Money cannot be abused or given away as if it were yours," Campaner said.
+"There is a series of very serious criminal behaviours, which we can describe as grotesque," Campaner said.
+"Money cannot be abused or given away as if it were yours."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)